 Computers & Technology

-In this all new course students will develop logical reasoning and computer programming skills using the VBA language.
-We will cover variables, constants and data types; structures, arrays and collections; operators, arithmetic, comparison, logical and concatenation; and more.
+In this course students will develop logical reasoning and computer programming skills using the VBA language.
+We will cover variables, data types, input/output, debugging, locals, immediate, watch windows, conditional branching, If..Then..Else, case statement, looping, Do while, Do until, arrays, subroutines, and functions.
 Students will learn fundamental object-oriented programming concepts, algorithms, and techniques.
 The course is a strong introduction to the world of coding and is a must for anyone interested in advancing their knowledge base.

 July 13 – August 31 on Mondays, 6 p.m. – 8 p.m.